wesselsga/wesselsga.github.io/_posts/2017-11-20-cord-cutting.md

 ### Point the Antenna ###

 It's important to mount the antenna in a way that makes it possible to rotate it.
 Visit the site [antennaweb.org](https://www.antennaweb.org/Address) and enter your address.
-This tool will tell you where the stations towers are located.
+This tool will tell you where your local station towers are located.
 For example, here is the station listing from my address:

 ![alt_text][antenna_web]